Stats Pack: St Helens

 Team Head to Head

-Statistically in 2021, although the Rhinos have played three more games than the St Helens, the teams are relatively close in their numbers.
+In 2021, although the Rhinos have played three more games than St Helens, the teams are relatively close in their numbers.
 As expected with Woolf’s side, Saints score plenty of points and concede very few.
-Thanks to the work of Lachlan Coote, who departs at the end of the season for Hull KR, Jack Welsby and Tommy Makinson, the ‘red v’ have averaged 26.1 points per game (third in the league) and conceded 10.9 points per game (first in the league).
+Thanks to the work of Lachlan Coote, who departs at the end of the season for Hull KR, Jack Welsby and Tommy Makinson, the ‘red v’ have averaged 26.8 points per game (third in the league) and conceded 10.7 points per game (first in the league).
 They also dominate possession and territory (a metric that Leeds also do very well in), plus in attack, they top the league in tackle breaks and penalties awarded too.

 Key Head to Head